berkels/match-series/README.md

 To speed up the compilation, one can have make use as many threads as desired, by calling `make -jN` (where `N` is the number of threads) instead of just `make`.

-## Running
-After the code is successfully compiled, there is an executable called `matchSeries` in the `projects/electronMicroscopy` subdirectory of the `quocGCC` directory.

-The program is controlled over the command line and a parameter file, there is no GUI.

-To start the program, change into the subdirectory with the executable and start the program with

-    ./matchSeries parameterfilename

-An example parameter file can be found at `quocmesh/projects/electronMicroscopy/matchSeries.par`.
-The first important parameter one needs to adjust in the parameter file is `templateNamePattern`.
-It specifies where the input images are located and assumes that all files have the same name except for a frame counter.

-For instance, a valid name pattern is

-    "/Volumes/Data/Cpp/input/StEM/ADF%04d.dm3"

-The frame counter is encoded in "printf" style, e.g. `%04d` means here is the counter, it has four digits and unused digits are filled with zeros.
-The actual values are configured with the parameters `templateNumOffset`, `templateNumStep` and `numTemplates`.
-For instance,

-    templateNumOffset 0
-    templateNumStep 1
-    numTemplates 20

-leads to the values 0000, 0001, 0002, ..., 0019.

-The second important set of parameters to set are the so-called levels, which specify the resolution of the input images and the parameters of the multilevel minimization.
-The multilevel algorithm expects the input images to be quadratic and to have a dyadic resolution, i.e. the number of pixels in one coordinate direction is a power of two.
-The exponent is called level.
-For instance, level 8 means that the input images have $2^8=256$ pixels in each direction.
-Thus, 9 and 10 encode 512 and 1024 pixels respectively.

-The parameter `precisionLevel` specifies the level used to store and output the data.
-For instance, if the input images are of size 512x512, precisionLevel has to be set to 9.
-There are numerous other levels that also need to be set properly.
-Usually, `stopLevel`, `refineStartLevel` and `refineStopLevel` can be chosen to be the same as `precisionLevel`.
-The last level you need to change is `startLevel`.
-This controls how coarse the multilevel hierarchy is stated.
-So, `startLevel` should be smaller than `stopLevel`/`precisionLevel`.
-Just small enough that you still see the individual atoms if the input images are downsampled to the `startLevel`.
-Usually `startLevel` is one or two smaller than `stopLevel`.

-To be more precise: In terms of Algorithm 1 of the Ultramicroscopy paper, we have $m_0=$ `startLevel` and $m_1=$ `stopLevel` in the first for loop of Algorithm 2, and $m_0=$ `refineStartLevel` and $m_1=$ `refineStopLevel` for the second for loop in Algorithm 2.

-Thus, a good starting guess for input images of size 512x512 would be

-    startLevel 7
-    stopLevel 9
-    precisionLevel 9
-    refineStartLevel 9
-    refineStopLevel 9